-A foreboding sense of climate chaos, societal dysfunction, and ecological “doom” is now widespread.
+A foreboding sense of climate chaos, societal breakdown, and economic and ecological “doom” is now widespread.
 Acknowledging our predicament and working through the stages of grief takes one only to the midpoint: acceptance.
 What lies beyond?
 Michael Dowd (with occasional co-hosts) invites guests to share their personal journeys along this trajectory and especially the gifts they have found on the other side of the post-doom doorway.
 (List of questions below.)

 1. LANGUAGE: What do you think of when you hear the term “post-doom”?
 What name or description best captures your sense of a contracting and deteriorating future? (e.g., civilizational contraction, 6th mass extinction, population die-off, denouement of Homo colossus, the great unraveling/turning/simplification, age of consequences, etc).

 2. YOUR STORY: Talking about your own journey is central to this conversation series.
 Notably, how and when did you wake up to the global predicament, and was it sudden or in gradual steps?
 What triggered your worst episodes of sadness, grief, or relationship challenges?
 And what, if any, spiritual, philosophical, or psychological perspectives or practices carried you through?